Shared Decision Making for clinicians

 Examples of Effective Shared Decision Making

 Between 2010 and 2013, the Health Foundation funded a UK programme in shared decision making called Making Good Decision in Collaboration (MAGIC).
-As part of the education and training component of MAGIC, these videos were produced which exemplify the steps of a high quality and suboptimal shared decision making consultation.
+As part of the education and training component of MAGIC, the two renal failure videos were produced which exemplify the steps of a high quality and suboptimal shared decision making consultation.
 These can be used as part of your educational programme in shared decision making.

 Here are open access- anyone from any professional background can create a login- 2 hour e-learning modules in shared decision making.
 They represent a collaboration between the Australian Commission on Safety and Quality in Health Care, Winton Centre for Risk and Evidence Communication and the Academy of Medical Royal Colleges.